The world holds new surprises. The Covid pandemic just proved it.

 It’s the anatomy.
 To be more specific, there are six attributes-

-- Pragmatic Approach: Agility driven companies are practitioners and have gained agile wisdom over the years.
-While they have long term vision, strategists are often short sighted.
+- Pragmatic Approach: Agility-driven companies are practitioners and have gained agile wisdom over the years.
+While they have a long-term vision, strategists are often short-sighted.

 Agile practitioners prefer application over planning.
 This ensures there is practical application and proactive customer feedback.

-- Customer-centricity: Since customers are jugular, agile organizations give importance to customer feedback and inputs during production and post-production stage.
+- Customer-centricity: Since customers are jugular, agile organizations give importance to customer feedback and inputs during the production and post-production stages.

 - Transparency: Truly Agile organizations ensure visibility and transparency of the entire business.
 Nothing is hidden.
 They also encourage the exchange of ideas and cross-functional association.
 This enables faster correction of mistakes and correction on the go.

-- Quick decision making: Agile organizations take decisions in a jiffy.
+- Quick decision-making: Agile organizations take decisions in a jiffy.
 They realise no strategy is foolproof and odds of failure are equally high.
-They are not afraid to take risks because delaying actions means chances lost.
+They are not afraid to take risks because delaying actions means chances are lost.

 Agile leaders have a high appetite for risk.
 That is what separates them from the mediocre ones.